 Different types of shingles have specific nailing requirements.
 The most common types include asphalt shingles, wood shingles, and slate shingles.
 Asphalt shingles are the most widely used due to their affordability and durability.

 - Asphalt Shingles: Typically, asphalt shingles have nailing lines or guides printed on them.
 These lines indicate the optimal place to nail.
 The standard is to use four nails per shingle, but in high-wind areas, six nails per shingle are recommended.
+Proper nail placement is crucial to secure shingles and prevent common installation errors.
+Improper shingle nailing, such as overdriven nails or incorrect nail placement, can lead to defects.
+It is important to follow manufacturer guidelines to avoid these issues.

 - Wood Shingles: These are nailed slightly differently, often requiring two nails per shingle placed approximately an inch from each edge and an inch above the overlap.